DaneVass/BARtab/README.md

 ### STARCODE

 If no reference is provided, the consensus barcode repertoire is derived using [starcode](https://github.com/gui11aume/starcode).
 Starcode clusters the filtered and trimmed barcode sequences based on their Levenshtein distance.
-The maximum distance by default is `min(8, 2 + [median seq length]/30)`.
+The maximum distance by default is `min(8, 2 + [median seq length]/30)` but can be set with the parameter `cluster_distance`.

 Output files:
 - `starcode/<sample_id>_starcode.tsv`: barcode counts with sequence of centroid of each barcode cluster and read count